 They were the most difficult meetings I have ever experienced.

 It did not take us long to learn that government’s interpretation of the decision was far different from ours.
 Far from returning our rights and the WLC language itself, government was determined their only obligation was to consult with us before passing “corrective legislation.”

 In our view the court did not challenge government’s objectives in passing the legislation; the breach was that government didn’t follow, to a good faith standard, its obligation to consult with the union (Paul Straszak, May 2011).

 In May of 2012 Bill 22 was passed in Victoria.
-It replicated the clause stripping of Bill 28, returned full scope bargaining rights but delayed the implementation for a year, ended current negotiations, imposed a two year wage freeze, and imposed a government-appointed mediator whose job it was to resolve bargaining and produce a collective agreement.
-Both the British Columbia Public Schools Employers’ Association (BCPSEA), representing school districts and government interests, and the BCTF were either to bargain an agreement or have one imposed by the mediator Dr. Charles Jago, appointed by Abbott, by the end of June.
+It replicated the clause stripping of Bill 28, returned full scope bargaining rights but delayed the implementation for a year to exclude WLC bargaining from the current round, ended current negotiations, imposed a two-year wage freeze, and imposed a government-appointed mediator whose job it was to resolve bargaining and produce a collective agreement.
+Both the British Columbia Public Schools Employers’ Association (BCPSEA), representing school districts and government interests, and the BCTF were either to bargain an agreement or have one imposed by the mediator Dr. Charles Jago, appointed by Minister of Education George Abbott, by the end of June.

 The Bill also legislated punitive fines ($475/day for each individual member, $2500/day for each local association president and member of the BCTF Executive and $1.3 million/day for the union) should the BCTF fight the legislation.
 Resistance, it appeared, was futile.

 There must not be included in a teachers’ collective agreement any provision

 (a) regulating the selection and appointment of teachers under this Act, the courses of study, the programs of studies or the professional methods and techniques employed by a teacher,